 Monk or shaman?
 The monk tosses the buttercake into the fire to ward off evil spirits.
 Here, Buddhism mingles with ancient shamanic practices.

-In the village of Yangthang, this man enjoys a panoramic view of the Himalayan peaks.
-Suitable for reading sacred texts.
+In Yangthang, this man enjoys a panoramic view of the Himalayan peaks, an ideal spot for reading sacred texts.

 It is rare to be able to photograph oracles, as here in Gya.
 During this ritual marked by animism, the monks, in a trance, deliver their predictions.

 A bride in turquoise.
-This couple poses in their kitchen, in Hemis Shukpachan village.
-For the photo, both dressed their wedding outfit worn on the day of their wedding.
-For the ceremonies, Ladakhi women wear on their heads this adornment of rather large size set with turquoise (in the foreground).
-The girls receive it from their mother at their wedding.
+This couple poses in their kitchen, in Hemis Shukpachan village, dressed in their wedding outfit worn on the day of their marriage.
+On ceremonial occasions Ladakhi women wear on their heads this rather large size adornment, set with turquoise stones (in the foreground).
+The girls receive it from their mother on their wedding.

-Refinement is the smallest detail of this traditional outfit « goncha », worn by a Hemis Shukpachan merchant: a silver ornament adorned with turquoises and a purple woolen robe lined with silk.
+Refinement extends to the smallest detail of this traditional « goncha » outfit, worn by a Hemis Shukpachan merchant: a silver ornament adorned with turquoises and a purple wool dress lined with silk.

 Dha Village, 20 kilometers from the Pakistan border.
-Country of the Dardes-Aryans of Dah (Brogpa).
-They define themselves as Aryans, direct descendants of Alexander the Great and first inhabitants of Ladakh twenty centuries ago.
+Country of the Dardes-Aryans of Dah (Brogpa) who define themselves as Aryans, direct descendants of Alexander the Great and first inhabitants of Ladakh twenty centuries ago.
 The poverty of the houses contrasts with the pomp of traditional dress.

-"We marry only between members of the ethnic group.
-Our customs, like the refusal to consume any product of the cow, does not encourage us to crossbreeding.
-Our breed remains 99.5% pure.
+"We marry only amongst members of our ethnic group.
+Our customs, like the refusal to consume any product deriving from cows, does not encourage crossbreeding.
+Our breed remains 99.5% pure. "

-Part of their community lives around Gilgit, Pakistan, but there are about 3,000 in Ladakh, divided into eight villages.
+Part of their community lives around Gilgit, Pakistan, while about 3,000 reside in Ladakh, spread into eight villages.

-Each year, on the 14th and 15th days of the Tibetan calendar (beginning of March), the spectators flock from all Ladakh to attend the Tibetan dances and sacred songs of the lamas of the monastery of Matho, and admire their brilliant costumes.
+Each year, on the 14th and 15th days of the Tibetan calendar (beginning of March), the spectators flock from all Ladakh to attend the Tibetan dances and sacred songs of the lamas of the Matho monastery, and admire their astonishing costumes.

-At this festival, which attracts thousands of spectators, they wear masks usually exhibited at the Matho Museum, which also houses valuable thangkas (religious paintings on silk).
+The monks wear masks usually exhibited at the Matho Museum, which also houses precious religious paintings on silk known as thangkas.

-The hamchi (traditional physician) prescribes a powder of molluscs, caterpillars and silver dust to this nun.
+A traditional physician or hamchi, prescribes a powder of molluscs, caterpillars and silver dust to a nun.
 "We can heal 90% of diseases, concludes the hamchi.
 But we don’t use surgery and we need to adjust to some illnesses which were barely known in Ladakh twenty years ago such as stress, cancer, diabetes.
-These diseases have been imported by Westerners and Indians".
+These diseases have been imported by westerners and Indians down below."

 The ladakhi doctor's kit.
-In the upper right, the leather pouch, where he preserves the various natural powders (made from plants, crushed precious stones…), which he uses to concoct medicines.
-Below, a dosage spoon.
+In the upper right, the leather bags, where he keeps the various natural powders (made from plants, crushed precious stones…), which he uses to concoct medicines.
+Below, a measuring spoon.

-All medicines are made from natural products: Himalayan plants, plundered rocks, powder of precious metals ... sometimes up to 25 ingredients melted together that the amchi prepares himself.
+All medicines are made from natural products: Himalayan plants, crushed rocks, powder from precious metals ... sometimes up to 25 ingredients are mixed together by the hamchi.

-The big Buddha Maitreya at Likir monastery, next to Saspol city, is 20 meters high.
-It is filled with scrolls of Buddhist prayers and religious texts.
+The tall Buddha Maitreya at Likir monastery, next to Saspol city, is 20 meters high and filled with scrolls of Buddhist prayers and religious texts.

 Monastery of Stakna.
-The youngest Rinpoche (litteraly the precious) spiritual leader and a person recognized as the reincarnation of a master, former Rinpotche, dead nine years ago at the age of 75.
-The monks discovered him at a young age in Himacha at the age of 3, today he is 7.
+The youngest Rinpotche (literally the precious) was identified in Himacha by the monks at the age of three.
+Now seven, he is a spiritual leader and a person acknowledged as the reincarnation of a former Rinpotche, a master deceased nine years ago at the age of 75.

-Young people dream of being a guide or official, not of becoming a shepherd... here after a sledge ride.
+The young ones dream of being a guide or a civil servant, rather than a shepherd... here after a sledge ride.

 This shepherd encountered on the shores of a frozen lake near Gya, carries dried yak dung, very useful as fuel or to reinforce the insulation of the houses.

-For several weeks, these yak keepers live isolated in the mountains of Kyam.
-Next to the pot for butter tea, a barley cake: the base of food in Ladakh.
+For several weeks, these yak keepers live in isolation in the mountains of Kyam.
+Next to the butter tea pot, a barley pancake, the basis of the diet in Ladakh.

 Kyam region.
-Nomadic herders, herdsmen of yaks.
-They have long assured the daily life of families, providing them with milk, meat, wool and hides.
+Nomadic yak herdsmen have long supported the daily life of families, providing them with milk, meat, wool and hides.

 A region under surveillance.
-Bordering China and Pakistan, the Ladakh region is highly sensitive to the Indian state.
-Here the army is everywhere, and the military bases mark the landscape.
+Bordering China and Pakistan, the Ladakh region is highly strategic for India.
+The army is everywhere, and the military bases mark the landscape.